tupol/spark-utils/docs/spark-app.md

     with the same name defined in the application.conf, which in turn overwrites the parameter with the same name from the `reference.conf`.

-The `application.conf` and the `reference.conf` are acceptable in properties, json or HOCON formats.
+The `application.conf` and the `reference.conf` are acceptable in Java properties, Json or HOCON formats.
 See also the [Typesafe Config](https://github.com/typesafehub/config) project for more details.